Lurker00/PhoneBook/README.md

 * some key combinations may produce macro sequences (gaming mode)
 * some keys are not handled (?) and, as such, are not passed to BT.
 For instance, <kbd>Windows</kbd> key produces no effect.

+With Type-C connection, touchscreen is exported as Android Open Accessory (AOA) gadget.

 ### Windows

 * HDMI: video and sound.